cpjobling/eg-247-textbook/filter_design/digital_filters.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-Now, we must transform this transfer function to another with actual cuttoff frequency at $20$ Hz.
+Now, we must transform this transfer function to another with actual cutoff frequency at $20$ Hz.
 We donote it as $H_a(s)$.

 +++ {"slideshow": {"slide_type": "subslide"}}